mahdifal/droppe-challenge-frontend/README.md

 docker compose up
 ```

-**
-Notes
-** During this week I was working full time and did not have enough time to do this task.
-If I had enough time, I could write more tests, install and configure husky,eslint,prettier packages, and implement code splitting routers with React Lazy and Suspense.

 ### Thanks

-Thank you for your consideration and I hope to join your team soon :)
+Thank you for your consideration
 here are my <mehdi.kindly@gmail.com> and [website](https://www.mahdifalamarzi.info).